Streaming quantum gate set tomography using the extended Kalman filter: Introduction to GST and the Kalman filter

 where the state transition matrix ${F}_k$ models known system dynamics, ${u}_k$ is a control input vector, ${B}_k$ models the effects of controls, and ${w}_k$ is a zero mean Gaussian random variable with covariance ${Q}_k$ that models stochastic noise in the evolution of the state.
 In the context of GST, the state will capture the error rates of the system, so this general form of the state transition function could be used to model drift, non-Markovianity, and changes in control inputs.
 However, in this work we consider only static noise models, so we can restrict the dynamic model and assume that ${x}_k$ is static in time, i.e., that ${F}_k$ is the identity and ${u}_k$ and ${w}_k$ are zero vectors.
-This assumption means that our presentation of the Kalman filter will be somewhat different from its usual introduction.
 In the context of GST estimation, the assumption of static dynamics corresponds to an assumption that the device is Markovian and that we never change the control inputs.
 Future work will investigate scenarios with non-Markovian dynamics or changing controls, which would allow for dynamic calibration of drift in a quantum processor.
 Because we assume a static state, we may write ${x}$ without subscript to refer to the ``true'' state, i.e., throughout the rest of this work

+While the assumption of static dynamics may appear very strong at first, this assumption is the usual one in quantum tomography, where we assume that one may prepare identical copies of the state without drift or changes in the controls used to prepare the states.

 A Kalman filter for static state estimation further assumes a linear Gaussian observation model of the form

 where ${D}_k$ is a the observation model, or in the language of \cite{Gu2021-zx} the design matrix, that models the linear relationship between the state and the observation and ${v}_k$ is a zero mean Gaussian random variable with covariance ${R}_k$ that models stochastic noise in the observation.
 The subscript $k$ here indicates that at each time step we can choose from among the various types of observations that we may make of the hidden state ${x}$, each corresponding to a distinct GST circuit used to interrogate the system.